Syllabus: Scratch programming for kids

 Motivation and priming:

-Parent and child should enact the exact instructions challenge.
+Cooking is not very different from algorithms.
+You can start in the kitchen.
+Parent and child can enact any of the "Exact Instructions Challenges" on their own.
 You might want to record a video, but no need to publish it anywhere.

 Avoid Scratch Junior.
 It's better to stop after Lightbot and wait for them to be ready for main Scratch.